MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-variables.md

 For example, you can save a customer's name in a variable called *UserName*.
 The virtual agent can then address the customer by name as the conversation continues.

-AI for Customer Service Virtual Agent supports four types of variables:
+Virtual Agent Designer supports four types of variables:

 * String -- A string of text that the customer enters.
 * Age -- A positive number within the range of standard age.